Master of Arts (M. A.)

 Master of Arts with Concentration

 The concentration is designed for those students who intend to pursue further graduate education in theology or its cognate disciplines.
 It may be appropriate in some cases for those who do not plan to pursue doctoral study but who expect to teach in a specific discipline in institutions overseas.
-Candidates for the M.A. may concentrate in one of three areas: Bible, Church History, or Theology.
+Candidates for the M.A. may concentrate in one of five areas: Bible, Church History, Theology, Religion and Environment, and Theology and Literature.

 Coursework for Concentration